phpdevcommunity/essential-framework/framework-doc/templates.md

 ## Template Helpers

-The Essential Framework provides a set of useful template helpers for both PHP Renderer and Twig.
+The Michel Framework provides a set of useful template helpers for both PHP Renderer and Twig.

 #### `render_view`